-On August 12, 2020, Lebanon City Council adopted Emergency Ordinance 2020-11 requiring that persons wear face masks as further outlined below.
+On September 1, 2021, Lebanon City Council adopted Ordinance 2021-09 requiring that persons wear face masks as further outlined below.

-The purpose of this ordinance is to reduce the risk of the spread of the COVID-19 virus; reduce the potential shutdown of the local economy and the negative impacts associated with such a shutdown; and potentially reduce the need for hospitalization and the number of fatalities.
+The purpose of this ordinance is to reduce the risk of the spread of the COVID-19 virus and all of its current variants, and potentially reducing the need for hospitalization and the number of fatalities.
 This ordinance shall continue in effect until rescinded by the action of the Council.

 Face Mask FAQs